-This text was first delivered as the 2018 Boutwood Lecture at Corpus Christi College, Cambridge University on 8 November 2018.
-We are delighted to have permission from Lord Glasman to share this here.
+This text was first delivered as the Boutwood Lecture at Corpus Christi College, Cambridge University on 8 November 2018.
+We are delighted to have permission from Lord Glasman to share it again here.

 I would like to thank the Master and fellows of Corpus Christi College for the invitation to give the Boutwood Lecture this evening.
 I join an extremely distinguished list of speakers and I am greatly honoured by it.

 I did my undergraduate degree in history 36 years ago at St Catherine’s College and even then I used to think about the meaning of the ‘Body of Christ’ as I stared at the grey dimly lit college over the road, and why that was significant.
 I have had many years to consider the relationship between citizenship, faith and the body politic.
 The meaning of being embodied, of incarnation, and I am grateful for the invitation to speak to you tonight.